galaktor/raph.es/content/blog/blogging.md

 Instead, I was coming back full-circle to where I had begun over a decade ago when I created my first site on GeoCities.
 I just wanted my own little spot on the web where I can be myself.
 Where I can put up and take down whatever I want.
 And not give a damn about what anybody thinks about it.

-So I was back at square one.
-But smarter.
-Having gone through the above process, I will do things differently.
+But this time, I knew what I would have to change.
 I go into more depth on the goals I set for this website on [project](/project/website/) page.
-But to not make an already long post any longer, here's what I learned from blogging and tweeting:
+But to not make an already long post any longer, here's the gisst:

 > **"less is more."**
 > -- every smart person ever

-Shorter, more frequent posts (with the odd long one; like this here).
-No comments, because - frankly - *who cares*.
-Minimal HTML and CSS can be edited online or offline, on my phone or in the browser.
-Storing it all in git means I can move stuff around freely.
-It also means others can re-use it easily if they so wish.
+I want to blog, but short and ad-hoc posts are ok.
+Long posts are fine, too, but only if they aren'ta chore.
+Tech will be simplie, content the focus.
+No clutter such social media integration or comments.
+And if I change my mind on any of this, I can just change it.

 It took me some time to realise what I wanted.
 But now I finally have at a website that reflects me in every way.